vuongducphuong/documentation/content/applications/marketing/marketing_automation/advanced/understanding_metrics.rst

    changes in opportunity records (deletions, additions, adjustments) may occur.
-This means there will be real-time updates to the number of :guilabel:`Records`, but such updates do *not* change the number of :guilabel:`Participants`, as the metric *will not* exclude opportunities that have already been set as :guilabel:`Participants` before - Odoo will just add new ones.
+This means there will be real-time updates to the number of :guilabel:`Records`, but such updates do *not* change the number of :guilabel:`Participants`, as the metric *will not* exclude opportunities that have already been set as :guilabel:`Participants` before - Leansoft will just add new ones.
 That's why the number of :guilabel:`Records` can be different from the number of :guilabel:`Participants` from time to time.